Payne-in-Bahrain/u2_homework_Mongoose_Planet_Builder_Pt_3/README.md

 1. Implement client-side validation for the explorer form to ensure that the user provides a name and age before submitting the form.
 2. Add styling to the explorer-related pages to enhance the user experience.

 ### This is the final deliverable.
-Make a pull request to submit your completed work.
-Good job!

-## Deliverable?

-### The final version of `mongoose-flights`, as a result of completing parts 1 - 3 of this lab, is a DELIVERABLE.
-Please submit the GitHub repo link as directed.
+If you haven't yet made a pull request, please do so.
+If you have already made a pull reuquest, you do not need to do a second one, just push your code.